franalvarez21/Pocketchi/README.md

 # v0.1 Base game

-August 8, 2021.
+April 14, 2022.
 V0.1

-Sketch uses 24588 bytes (85%) of program storage space.
+Sketch uses 18730 bytes (65%) of program storage space.
 Maximum is 28672 bytes.
-Global variables use 1645 bytes (64%) of dynamic memory, leaving 915 bytes for local variables.
+Global variables use 1417 bytes (55%) of dynamic memory, leaving 1143 bytes for local variables.
 Maximum is 2560 bytes.